-The key difference: The Antigen and Antibody are the protein structures which shows a significant difference between the following factors like functional role, specificity factor and foreignness.
+Difference between antigen and antibody is mainly due to the significant differences between the following factors like functional role, specificity factor and foreignness.

-Antigen incites the immune system whereas the antibody produced in response to a specific antigen.
+Functional role: Antigen incites the immune system, whereas the antibody produced in response to a specific antigen.

-Both antigen and antibody are specific in nature but the specificity of antigen is due to epitopes whereas the specificity of an antibody is due to paratopes.
+Specificity factor: Both antigen and antibody are specific, but the specificity of antigen is due to epitopes while the specificity of an antibody is due to paratopes.

-The antigen is the foreign particle which induces the antibody production. as the foreignness of the antigen increases, the production of the antibodies will be more.
+Foreignness: The antigen is the foreign particle which induces the antibody production.
+As the foreignness of the antigen increases, the formation of the antibodies will be more.

 In simple words, we can say that an antigen attacks the immune system and an antibody protects the immune system.